-William Kench, Head Male Nurse at the former asylum, became Regimental Sergeant Major at The Beaufort.
-He lived with his wife in a cottage on Blackberry Hill, and brought his black retriever dog to work every day.
-Kench had been a NCO in the army in 1908 and relished the role of Sergeant Major.
-A great comrade to the wounded soldiers but an authoritarian figure to the orderlies under his command, Kench was a significant member of staff at The Beaufort and appears in nearly every staff photograph.
-We have even found a drawing of him in Tommy’s ABC, (link) a children’s book produced at The Beaufort by the Bristol Red Cross.
-He was also keen on contributing to the concerts at the hospital as the Western Daily Press reports:
+William Kench was the Head Male Nurse at the asylum.
+He was appointed the Regimental Sergeant Major when the asylum became Beaufort War Hospital (1915-1919).
+He continued to live with his wife in a cottage on Blackberry Hill, and brought his black retriever dog to work every day.
+Kench had been a NCO in the army in 1908 and had seen active service.
+A great comrade to the wounded soldiers but an authoritarian figure to the orderlies under his command, he was a significant member of staff at the hospital and appears in many a staff photograph.
+We have even found a drawing of him in Tommy’s ABC, (link) a children’s book produced to raise money to send parcels to the wounded by Bristol’s Red Cross.
+He was also keen on contributing to the concerts at the hospital as the Western Daily Press 7th August 1915 reports:

 ‘On Wednesday evening the R.A.M.C. staff at the Beaufort War Hospital entertained their wounded comrades, and gave a highly interesting programme of instrumental and vocal music.
 The concert hall was very full, and when the curtain was rung up hearty applause greeted the genial chairman, Sergeant-Major Kench.
 An orchestra had been rehearsing for some weeks, and the performance of the overture “La Traviata” exceeded the most sanguine expectations.
 Quite a furore greeted Sergeant-Major Kench with his “Toreador” song, and acceding to the popular demand, he was persuaded to sing again…’